 1. Burned area (without small fires)

 The GFED4 burned area data set provides global, monthly burned area from 1997 through the present (as well as July 1995-June 1996), and higher temporal resolution daily burned area for a subset of the time series extending back to August 2000.
-The GFED4 burned area data can be obtained as follows:
+Instructions for downloading the GFED4 burned area data are available here.

 2. Emissions (monthly, daily, 3-hourly) and burned area (with small fires)